 Each residential unit is considered a utility account for compliance, whether the unit is directly metered or on a master meter.
 Any master-metered building that has more than 50,000 square feet of gross floor area and has 17 or more residential units is required to comply.

-The regulations require reporting at the building level when possible.
-However, multifamily properties that meet all the following should be reported as a single building:
+The regulations require reporting at the building level, when possible.
+However, properties with multiple buildings that meet all the following should be reported as a single building:

 - Two or more buildings on the same parcel or adjacent parcels

 - At least one energy meter shared between buildings